 Another innovative type of ad is the carousel ad.
 This is where you have several 600 x 600 ad images side by side that the user can swipe through.

-You can either have them create one big picture like the example below.
+You can either have them create one big single image ad like the example below.

 Or you can have each ad be it’s own photo that links to the exact product on your site, like the ad below.

-This ad is typically good for businesses who have ecommerce on their site.
-Even if users don’t click on the ad anywhere, they can still be retargeted if they swipe through the pictures!
+This ad, as well as slideshow ads, is typically good for businesses who have ecommerce on their site.
+Even if users don’t click on the ad anywhere, you can still retarget them if they swipe through the pictures!

-Speaking of retargeting, dynamic retargeting ads are also really effective to use for ecommerce sites.
+Speaking of retargeting, dynamic retargeting or remarketing ads are also really effective to use for ecommerce sites.